SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ![empty table](empty-table.png)

-### 5. Create a CDS index file
+### 5. Create a CDS index file with annotations

-This is the point where you can introduce an `index.cds` file which controls which services are exposed.
+This is the point where you can introduce an `index.cds` file which controls which services are exposed, and also which can contain annotations to drive the Fiori elements based app.

-:point_right: Create a file `index.cds` in the `srv/` directory, and add the following single line as the initial content:
+:point_right: Create a file `index.cds` in the `srv/` directory, and initially add this single line, which brings in the service definitions defined in `service.cds`:

 ```cds
 using from './service';
 ```

-> At this point you can actually reload the UI; while you will see some semblance of an app when you select the tile in the launchpad, the app's display will be mostly empty.

-### 6. Add annotations for the service

 Now let's look at important content that will help us join together in our minds the two complementary worlds of CAP and Fiori.
-This content is to be added to `index.cds` and controls what gets served to Fiori frontends, via annotations that form a rich layer of metadata over the top of the service.
+This content is to be added next to `index.cds` and controls what gets served to Fiori frontends, via annotations that form a rich layer of metadata over the top of the service.

 :point_right: Below the initial line (`using from ...`) that you added to `index.cds` in the previous step, add the following content: